Early Orthodontic Treatment for Children

 - Jaws that pop or make sounds when opening and closing

-If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our practice and schedule an appointment.
-Our team will provide your child with an initial exam, and discuss with you the best steps to take toward caring for your child's smile.
+If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, just call us to schedule a free consultation.
+Dr. Williams would be happy to evaluate your child's teeth and bite to determine if any early treatment is needed.